 Does walking 10,000 steps a day help you lose weight?

-Lead study author said: 'Exercise alone is not always the most effective way to lose weight'
+Lead study author says: 'Exercise alone is not always the most effective way to lose weight'

-Over the last few years, the theory that walking 10,000 steps a day has become popularised as the key to health and weight loss.
+Over the last few years, the theory that walking 10,000 steps a day is the key to health and weight loss has become increasingly popular.

-To find out whether the thousands of steps were actually making a difference when it came to weight, researchers from Brigham Young Unviersity’s Exercise Science Department, working with colleagues from the Nutrition, Dietetics and Food Science Department, conducted a study on college freshmen.
+To find out whether walking thousands of steps was actually making a difference when it came to weight, researchers from Brigham Young University’s Exercise Science Department, working with colleagues from the Nutrition, Dietetics and Food Science Department, conducted a study on college freshmen.

 As part of the study, researchers analysed 120 female freshmen during their first six months of college as they participated in a step-counting experiment, with participants walking either 10,000, 12,500 or 15,000 steps a day, six days a week for 24 weeks.

-In addition to the steps, researchers also tracked the students’ caloric intake and weight.
+In addition to the steps, researchers also tracked the students’ calorie intake and weight.

 According to the findings, which were published in the Journal of Obesity, the number of steps did not prevent students from gaining weight – even among those who were walking 15,000 steps a day.